‘The Bachelor’s’ Hannah Ann Sluss Stuns In Glamorous Black Gown

 “So pretty.
 Your hair looks great,” said another.

-The season finale is just days away now, with Sluss being one of Peter Weber’s final two women and Madison Prewett being the second one.
+The season finale is just days away now, with Sluss and Madison Prewett remaining as Peter Weber’s final two women.
 Sluss has already professed her love for Weber while he has also confirmed that he’s falling for her.
-Nevertheless, Weber has also expressed his love for Prewett.
+Nevertheless, he has also expressed his love for Prewett.

 During Monday’s episode, it was made clear that Prewett and Weber are at a rocky point in their relationship.
-After Weber was intimate with two other women during the fantasy suite dates, Prewett told him she wasn’t sure if she would be able to continue their relationship.
+After he was intimate with two other women during the fantasy suite dates, she told him she wasn’t sure if she would be able to continue their relationship.
 However, when he asked her to accept his rose at the rose ceremony, she hesitantly took it.

 It’s clear that Weber has strong feelings for both Sluss and Prewett but the exact way his season will end is still unclear.
 On Thursday, reality television blogger Reality Steve gave his take on how he thinks things will go down.
-He believes it will ultimately be Prewett and Weber together in the end but after some challenges, as The Inquisitr previously reported.
+He believes it will ultimately be Prewett and Weber together in the end, but not without some challenges, as The Inquisitr previously reported.

-Weber will reportedly having to win back Prewett’s trust after the fantasy suite drama, which he will accomplish in time.
+Weber will reportedly have to win back Prewett’s trust after the fantasy suite drama, which he will accomplish in time.

 “It took a while and Peter really had to work hard to get her to trust him, and get her to believe he was sincere in all this.
 He ultimately did it, and that’s where they’re at now,” said Reality Steve.